 Caribbean Region Business Opportunities

 The Caribbean Region (also referred to as the Caribbean, the Caribbean Basin and the West Indies) is a region of the Americas that includes the Caribbean Sea and its islands, which are sorted into three main groups: the Bahamas, the Greater Antilles and the Lesser Antilles.
 As a group, the islands encompass 28 territories (sovereign states, overseas departments and dependencies).
-The combined population of the Caribbean Region is 39,169,162 (2009).
+The combined population of the Caribbean Region is 39,169,162 (2009), with a combined GDP in 2015 of 66.94 billion US$.

 Although Caribbean countries have progressed in diversifying their economies, most of the nations still depend on tourism and agricultural produce trade.
 Exceptions to this are Trinidad and the Cayman Islands.